Beverly Lonsbury, Ph.D.

 Dr. Lonsbury’s Ph.D. dissertation focused on drawing from the social sciences, theology, philosophy, and other resources in exploring how to increase well-being in relationships and learning how to manage the effects of anxiety on well-being.
 Dr. Lonsbury uses an expansive view of well-being that highlights the importance of self and relational awareness.
 The goal of her work is to support individuals, children, families, couples, and groups in their quest for relational engagement and emotional health and well-being.

 Since 2008, Dr. Lonsbury has been teaching self-care, relational care, leadership, well-being, and personal formation, as well as courses related to addiction, mental health, grief, loss, and counseling to graduate students, educators, pastors, and others.
 She is a counselor and chaplain in a wet house for late-stage, chronic alcoholics in which residents are allowed to drink alcohol onsite.
 She has also been a chaplain at a retirement home for veterans.
-She is grateful for the “hands-on” insightful learning she experiences daily through her family including her husband, two grown sons, two daughters-in-law, and five grandchildren.
+She is grateful for the “hands-on” insightful learning she experiences daily through her family including her husband, two grown sons, two daughters-in-law, and six grandchildren.